Could not include topos theory - contents

 Similarly to the -based case, given a geometric theory over a topos , we can form the -topos that classifies , for which the category of -models in a bounded -topos is naturally equivalent to the category of morphisms of -toposes .
 In other words

-Since a Grothendieck topos is the “extensional essence” of a geometric theory, it makes sense to define a map of theories to be a morphism of -toposes .
+Since the classifying topos encodes the “extensional essence” of a geometric theory, it makes sense to define a map of theories to be a morphism of -toposes .
 Equivalently, of course, this is a -model in .
 Composition with induces a functor, forget along , from -models to -models in any -topos.

 Define the gros category? of -models to have as objects pairs where is an -topos and is a -model in .
 A map is given by a morphism of -toposes and a homomorphism of -models in .
 The composition of maps should be evident.
 A map of geometric theories over induces a forgetful functor which leaves unchanged the -topos of residence, which has a left adjoint which may change the topos.
 For if is a -model in , pulling back along yields a -model, not in but in the pullback.
 This is a consequence of general facts about finite 2-limits of the 2-category of bounded -toposes.